Marginal signals explained (Part 1): Marginal emissions — what they are, and when to use them

 5 min read

-• How much am I emitting by consuming electricity at a certain time?
+Consider the question: How much am I emitting by consuming electricity at a certain time?
+This question can have different answers!
+But why is that?
+The difference comes from the way we assign responsibility:

 The decision to use more or less electricity at a given time doesn’t cause all the power plants to evenly increase their production.
-As power plants are dispatched by increasing cost, it means that when electricity demand is increased, the first power plant to increase its production is the last dispatched one.
-In other words, the electricity requested will come from the cheapest power plant that still has spare capacity.
+The way electricity markets typically work is that power plants are dispatched by increasing cost.
+If electricity demand had been higher, the first power plant to increase its production would have been the last dispatched one.
+In other words, the additional electricity requested would have come from the cheapest power plant that still has spare capacity.
 We call that power plant the marginal power plant.
+It’s important to remember that the marginal power plant is only a market concept and not a physical reality of how power systems operate.

 merit-order-curve